hforge/itools/README.txt

    handlers are non persistent classes that add specific semantics to resources).
 This package also includes several handlers out of the box.

- * itools.xml -- XML infrastructure, includes resource handlers for XML, XHTML and HTML documents.
-Plus the Simple Template Language.
+ * itools.xml -- XML infrastructure, includes resource handlers for XML and the Simple Template Language.

+ * itools.xhtml -- resource handlers for XHTML documents.

+ * itools.html -- resource handlers for HTML documents.

  * itools.i18n -- tools for language negotiation and text segmentation.